clncmbl/eald-englisc/docs/beowulf/prologue.md

 ### Wē Gār-Dena in geār-dagum þēod-cyninga þrym gefrūnon, hū þā æðelingas ellen fremedon.
 #### Simple clauses
 Wē Gār-Dena þrym gefrūnon\
+We heard of the glory of the Spear-Danes.\
-We heard of the glory of the Spear-Danes.
+MAYBE: We have heard of the glory of the Spear-Danes' nation-kings.

 Gār-Dena
 : Spear-Danes (genitive plural)